 What is tokenization

-Tokenization is the process of representing an asset as a token on a blockchain.
+Tokenization is the process of converting an asset into a digital token on a blockchain.

 How tokenization works

-- identifying the underlying asset
+- identifying the underlying asset (e.g. real estate or stocks)

 - creating a token that represents the asset

-- recording the token data on a blockchain
+- recording the token on the blockchain

-Assets that can be tokenized include:
+What assets can be tokenized

 - real estate